needle-tools/needle-engine-samples/package/Runtime/AnimatorController/README.md

 The Animator Controller is a state machine for animations.
 This way you can define that from a given animation you can transition to another ONLY under certain conditions.

 Often these conditions are:
- - Trigger - "One use ticked"
+ - Trigger - "One-use ticket"
     - Example: "Jump" or "Attack"
  - Boolean - "true or false state"
     - Example: "IsGrounded" or "IsAttacking"